The city is awash in blooms! Here's how to experience Natchez now!

 Last year year, I founded the Natchez International Crepe Myrtle Festival because the extraordinary Crepe Myrtle Blooms of Natchez are worth celebrating!
 While there’s not a festival with speakers this year, our Committee members have created a perfect experience to Celebrate the Blooms!

-In coming days, we will proudly offer three self-guided tours to celebrate the blooms.
-These FREE tours have been developed by Crepe Myrtle Historian and Committee member, Elaine Gemmell:
+There's three self-guided free tours have been developed by Crepe Myrtle Historian and Committee member, Elaine Gemmell:

 Trees & Counting!